mahrud/mahrud.github.io/_drp/books.md

 ---
 layout: page
-title: "DRP @ UMN: Past Readings"
+title: Archive of Past Readings
 toc: "toc"
 ---

-# Archive of Past Readings

 This is a list of some books used by DRP participants in previous semesters.
 You are welcome to flip through these books in the library for inspiration,